isomerpages/sndgo-corp/_about-smart-nation/pillars-of-smart-nation.md

 * Develop an ecosystem to help businesses stay vibrant and competitive
 * Transform the Infocomm Media  industry to be a key growth driver of the Digital Economy

----

-Rapid digitalisation is disrupting business operations, altering industry structures and redefining rules globally.
-This is why it is important for us to be able to adapt and embrace digitalisation.

-Talent and businesses are critical in a digital economy that will continue to keep Singapore vibrant and competitive.
-We are digitalising our economy from a position of strength.
-Singapore’s pro-business environment, excellent infrastructure and connectivity to major Asian economies, as well as availability of investment and well-developed technology, will continue to help attract businesses and talents.

-Our vision is to build a vibrant economy that remains attractive to foreign investments, with good opportunities for Singaporeans.
-We want to digitalise industries to increase business efficacy, and create new jobs and opportunities.

-The <a href="https://www.imda.gov.sg/infocomm-media-landscape/SGDigital/Digital-Economy-Framework-for-Action" target="_blank">Digital Economy Framework for Action</a> sets out a guide to help our businesses and workforce prepare for and embrace the possibilities in a digital economy.

 <div style="width:50%">
  Digital Economy Framework for Action (4.31mb)
 </div>